11, 2016) Aurora, Colo. - Long after their final anatomy class, students at the

-Anschutz Medical Campus will remember the generosity and courage of the men and
+Anschutz Medical Campus will remain grateful to the men and

-women who donated their remains to train future health workers.
+women who donated their remains to train future health care workers.

-and students from the CU physician assistant, physical therapy and human
+and students from the CU physician assistant, physical therapy, human

-at the University of Wyoming gathered Monday for the annual Donor Memorial
+anatomy programs and the schools of medicine and dental medicine gathered Monday for the annual Donor Memorial

 Ceremony on campus to thank family and friends of the anonymous donors.

 Before the ceremony, students handed out

 seed packets paraphrasing educator Henry Adams: A teacher affects eternity.
 They can never tell where their influence ends.

 Students said they found the anatomy lessons changed their view of the world.